Configuring keyboard shortcuts

 In the Click Count section, click a radio button to choose a Single Click or Double Click.

 Hover your mouse pointer over the section Click Pad and click the desired mouse button.
 Use Alt, Ctrl, and Shift modifiers for diversity.
 As you click, the Shortcut Preview field displays the suggested shortcut, and the Conflicts field displays warnings, if some of the shortcuts are already assigned to the other actions.

 Click OK or Press Enter to create a shortcut and bind it with an action.

 If a conflict is reported, a warning message appears.
 You can choose one of the following options:

 Remove to remove all other bindings and preserve the new one.

 Leave to preserve all bindings including the new one.

 Although you can ignore conflict and bind a shortcut with several actions, it is strictly recommended to avoid binding two actions with the same shortcut, because the order of performing such actions is not defined.

-Each keymap file contains only differences between the current and the parent keymaps.
+Each keymap file contains only differences between the user-defined keymap and its parent keymap.